Roof knocking

+The application of roof knocking is often argued to only have legal reasons rather than the intention to reduce civilian casualties.
+The impact of the smaller device often puts the civilian population in a state of shock, making them unable to flee the larger attack which often follows only 45 to 180 seconds later.
+According to the IDF, this period must be very short as otherwise targeted weapons could be removed, however, in practice the period proves to be too short for civilians to flee.
+Civilian casualties after a "knock on the roof" are often considered human shields by Israel, without differentiating between voluntary and involuntary human shields.

 History

 As early as 2006 the IDF had the practice of warning the inhabitants of a building that was about to be attacked.
-Roof knocking was used during the 2008–2009 Gaza War, Operation Pillar of Defense in 2012, and Operation Protective Edge in 2014.
+Roof knocking was used during the 2008–2009 Gaza War, the 2012 Israeli operation in the Gaza Strip, and the 2014 Gaza War.
 In the six months prior to its use, Israel collected data on Hamas members, which they used to issue warnings.
 Typically, Israeli intelligence officers and Shin Bet security servicemen contacted residents of a building in which they suspected storage of military assets and told them that they had 10–15 minutes to flee the attack, although in some cases the delay has been as little as five minutes.

 Adoption by the U.S. military

 In 2016, it was published that the US military adopted the Israeli battlefield tactic in its war against Islamic State.
 It was used in an attack against an ISIS storage facility in Mosul, Iraq.
 As women and children lived in the house, a Hellfire missile was initially shot at the roof as a warning.